 This post may contain affiliate links.
 Read our disclosure here.

 Sometimes you can look at your spending month after month and feel like you’re always coming up a little bit short.
 In some situations, it might be more of an income problem—maybe you need to think about a part-time job to get through a season.
-But in more cases than you might expect, cutting spending in small ways across the board can make a huge different over time.
+But in more cases than you might expect, cutting spending in small ways across the board can make a huge difference over time.
 Here are 15 easy ways to cut spending to help you stay within your budget more consistently.

 15 Easy Ways to Cut Spending